rick-dekroon/MPC-MHE-multi-port-converters/README.md

   </tr>
 </table>
 <p align="center" style="width:100%;"">
-  <b>Figure 1:</b> Comparison of existing AC- and DC-coupled system structures with the proposed multi-port converter system structure.
+  <b>Figure 1:</b> Comparison of existing AC- and DC-coupled system structures with the proposed multi-port converter system structure [2].
 </p>

-Figure 1 illustrates different system structures for integrating photovoltaic (PV) sources, batteries, and the electrical grid in single-phase installations [2].
+Figure 1 illustrates different system structures for integrating photovoltaic (PV) sources, batteries, and the electrical grid in single-phase installation [2].
-The AC-coupled system connects multiple AC sources and loads through a common AC bus, while the DC-coupled system connects DC sources and loads through a common DC bus.
+The AC-coupled system in Figure 1a connects multiple AC sources and loads through a common AC bus, while the DC-coupled system in Figure 1b connects DC sources and loads through a common DC bus.
-The multi-port converter is a power electronic device that can connect multiple energy sources and loads through a single converter architecture.
+The multi-port converter in Figure 1c is a power electronic device that can connect multiple energy sources and loads through a single converter architecture.
 Since the multi-port converter system structure is a single converter architecture, it uses fewer components than the AC- and DC-coupled system structures.
 Fewer components lead to a lower cost, lower losses (higher efficiency), and a smaller footprint.
-Additionally, the components of the converters in the AC-coupled and DC-coupled system structures do not experience the same electrical and thermal stress at all times.
+Additionally, the multi-port converter enables multiple power flows to be combined within the same components, resulting in less fluctuating loading for each component.
+This leads to more uniform aging and, consequently, higher reliability.

-While the components of the multi-port converter system structure experience the same electrical and thermal stress at all times, which leads to a more uniform aging of the components, hence a higher realiablity.
+Designing the topology and compensators for multi-port converter architectures demands greater effort, as these solutions must be customized for each specific application.

-The topology of the multi-port converter is already automated in [3].
+The topology derivation of the multi-port converter is already automated in [3].
 However, to fully realize the potential of these systems, it is important to also consider the automation of control and estimation strategies.
 Automated approaches can help streamline the integration of multi-port converters into diverse applications, reduce manual engineering effort, and facilitate rapid adaptation to evolving system requirements.
 This context motivates the need for further research into systematic methods for automating not only the topology, but also the associated control and estimation design for multi-port converter architectures.